Azure/Health-Data-and-AI-Blueprint/README.md

 # Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI
 ## PUBLIC PREVIEW

 Health organizations all over the world are leveraging the power of AI and the cloud to improve outcomes and accelerate performance.
 The blueprint provides a secure end-to-end foundation for organizations to ingest, store, analyze and interact with sensitive and regulated data.
 The blueprint provides a implementation and automation to help deploy a Health Insurance Portability and Accountability Act (HIPAA) and Health Information Trust Alliance (HITRUST) ready environment.
-The blueprint includes step-by-step documentation, cybersecurity threat model, component architecture, customer responsibility matrix, external audit report and deployment scripts to automate cloud deployment.
+The blueprint includes step-by-step documentation, cybersecurity threat model, component architecture, customer responsibility matrix, external report and deployment scripts to automate cloud deployment.

 **[Solution Overview](./AzureHealthDocs.md)**